 So let's run through a bit about your car's lights and the bulbs you will need to replace during your regular maintenance.

 Which car lights to use

 In this section, our experts will answer some of the common questions asked about car lights, starting at the front of the car.

 What are the side lights on a car?

 The side lights (or sidelights) can be used when visibility is slightly reduced, but not to the point when dipped headlights are necessary.
 In recent years, these have been replaced on new cars by daytime running lights (DRLs), which are illuminated as soon as the vehicle’s ignition is switched on, and are only extinguished when the dipped headlights are activated and, sometimes, when you turn on an indicator.

 Low-beam headlights, which are also known as dipped headlights, should be used when visibility is compromised by increasing darkness, or by adverse weather such as rain, fog or snow.

-What are full beams?
+What are high beams?

-Full-beam headlights are the brightest lights at the front of the car, and should be used when your visbility is affected and when there is no other road user ahead of you or approaching.
-However, full beam should not be used in thick fog or heavy snow, because the light is merely reflected back at the driver, lessening your ability to see ahead instead of increasing it.
+High-beam headlights are the brightest lights at the front of the car, and should be used when your visbility is affected and when there is no other road user ahead of you or approaching.
+However, high beam should not be used in thick fog or heavy snow, because the light is merely reflected back at the driver, lessening your ability to see ahead instead of increasing it.

 What are foglights and when should they be used?